 On a total basis, you have saved about Rs 9 lac (Rs 5 lac + Rs 4 lac).

-So if you have been waiting to buy a house till now, it just might be the best time to do it with the help of housing loans.
+So if you have been waiting to buy a house till now, it just might be the best time to do it with the help of a home loan.
 You will save several lakhs over the course of loan.